chhzh123/slapo-artifact/README.md

 # Slapo Artifact

-This repository contains scripts for setting up environments and reproducing results presented in the ASPLOS 2024 paper entitled [Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training](https://dl.acm.org/doi/10.1145/3582016.3582047).
-To access the core implementation of Slapo, please visit the [Slapo repository](https://github.com/awslabs/slapo).
-Additionally, we have documentation and tutorials on the [Slapo language](https://awslabs.github.io/slapo/).
-Please take a look if you are interested.
+This repository contains scripts for setting up environments and reproducing results presented in the ASPLOS 2024 paper entitled [Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training](https://arxiv.org/abs/2302.08005).
+If you wish to access the core implementation of Slapo, please refer to the [Slapo repository](https://github.com/awslabs/slapo).
+Moreover, comprehensive documentation and tutorials for the Slapo language can be found [here](https://awslabs.github.io/slapo/); we encourage you to explore these resources if you are interested using Slapo for more deep learning models.

-As our experiment requires a machine with 8xV100 GPUs, we provide an AWS [p3dn.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/) EC2 instance for the reviewers to reproduce our results.
-Please contact the authors for access.
+As our experiment requires a machine with 8 x V100 GPUs, we provide an AWS [p3dn.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/) EC2 instance for the AE reviewers to reproduce our results.
+Please contact the authors for the server access.

-For AE reviewers, please directly go to the [Clone-the-Repository](#clone-the-repository) section and the [Kick-the-Tires](#kick-the-tires) section to run the pre-built docker image.
+In the following, we detail the steps to prepare the environment and reproduce the results.
+For the AE reviewers, please directly go to the [Clone-the-Repository](#clone-the-repository) section and the [Kick-the-Tires](#kick-the-tires) section to run the pre-built docker image on our server.

 ## Prerequisite